 Click to see the entire Schedule and Results of World Cup 2014

-Here's a dissection of some of the most interesting tactics and strategies seen in this World Cup.
-Not all matches have been covered in this section, since that is pointless; let's be honest, nobody wants to even mention the Iran-Nigeria game ever again!
+Here’s a dissection of some of the most interesting tactics and strategies seen in this World Cup.
+Not all matches have been covered in this section, since that is pointless; let’s be honest, nobody wants to even mention the Iran-Nigeria game ever again!
 Only the noteworthy tactical aspects of certain matches have been covered here.
-Click on the respective week to read about the matches in that week.

 The most fascinating story in the first week of the World Cup, both for its value as a marketing tool for media outlets and as something for the football nerds to ruminate upon, is the utter destruction of the defending champions Spain.

 Countless football experts had pointed out before the World Cup that the heart of the Spanish machine, which had won the Euro 2008 and 2012, with the World Cup 2010 sandwiched in between, was aging and replacements hadn’t been groomed in the national team.
 Also, the famous ‘tiki-taka’ strategy of Spain was becoming boringly predictable.
 Barcelona, the club that birthed the tiki-taka style of play, had been utterly dismantled by the powerful counterattacks of Bayern Munich in 2013, and Bayern themselves had been undone through the same tactics by Real Madrid in 2014.
 However, these warning signs were not heeded, and Vicente del Bosque led out a squad that was as predictable as the weather forecast in Britain.